MFS4711/project1-practice/README.md

 The deployment process involved publishing my main branch and root directory which took a few minutes before completing.
 The deployed project updated as required after each git push and few, if any, issues were encountered.

-## AI Tools Usage

-### Reflection
-Describe the role AI tools played in the deployment process, including any benefits or challenges.
-**Guidance:** Reflect on how AI tools assisted with the deployment process, particularly how they streamlined any tasks or presented challenges.

 ## Reflection on Development Process

-### Successes
-Effective use of AI tools, including GitHub Copilot and DALL-E, and how they contributed to the development process.

-### Challenges
-Describe any challenges faced when integrating AI-generated content and how they were addressed.

 ### Final Thoughts
 Provide any additional insights gained during the project and thoughts on the overall process.